What's a heat dome? Here's why so much of the US is broiling this week

 The U.S. last year experienced the most heat waves since 1936, experts said.
 An Associated Press analysis of Centers for Disease Control and Prevention data found that the excessive heat contributed to more than 2,300 U.S. deaths, the highest number in 45 years of records.

-The heat dome is affecting a broad swath of the eastern half of the country, from roughly the Great Plains states up through Maine.
+The heat dome will affect a broad swath of the eastern half of the country, from roughly the Great Plains states up through Maine.

 Some locations could see their hottest temperatures on record for any month, Masters said.
 A new study found that climate change is making giant heat waves move more slowly and affect more people for a longer time, with higher temperatures over larger areas.